alyssahernandez/tech-elevator-notes/feb04.md

 priorities.offer("Go to sleep");
 ```

+The `.offer()` method is similar to the `.add()` method, but it only adds items to the *end* of the queue, rather than wherever specified (if at all).
+Queues use a first-in-first-out (FIFO) method, so added items will always go to the back of the line.

+## Clarify Later *******

 Let's say instead of a `String` container, you want to use a class that you declared elsewhere.
 In the following example, we've created a `Dog` class with different methods and objects. `Dog` is the class, `.offer` is a method that comes with the `Queue` data type, `dogOne` etc are objects We want to create a program that tells you which dog to watch in which order in the form of a queue:

-## Clarify Later *******

 ```java
 Dog jimmy = new Dog("Jimmy");